sensei-hacker/inavwiki/Sensor-auto-detect-and-hardware-failure-detection.md

 Reason for switching from `AUTO` to the detected sensor is to make the hardware failure detection work properly.

-Default value after an new firmware flash is `AUTO`, this will cause the firmware to look for sensors on first boot, and set the found sensors.
+Default value after a new firmware flash is `AUTO`, this will cause the firmware to look for sensors on first boot, and set the found sensors.

-If you connect a magnetometer after first boot it will not autodetect it, then you will have to either spesify `mag_hardware` manually, or do a new `mag_hardware = AUTO` to try and auto detect mag. ( This also applies if you already have an external mag connected, but dont have it powered up on first boot )
+If you connect a magnetometer after first boot it will not auto-detect it, then you will have to either specify `mag_hardware` manually, or do a new `mag_hardware = AUTO` to try and auto detect mag. ( This also applies if you already have an external mag connected, but don't have it powered up on first boot )

 # Hardware failure detection

 Since version 1.5 INAV features hardware failure detection.
-At run time all sensors - GPS, BARO, MAG, ACC, GYRO, SONAR are periobically checked by a diagnostic system.
+At run time all sensors - GPS, BARO, MAG, ACC, GYRO, SONAR are periodically checked by a diagnostic system.
 There are 4 cases for each sensor:

 **Case #1**: If sensor is not configured (`*_hardware` setting set to `NONE` or in case of GPS feature is not enabled) it's not monitored by diagnostic system, reported as `NOT AVAILABLE` and is not considered as a hardware failure.